fbpx

 Translation: No half-baked copy here.

-You see, once I finish the first draft, I go through a (somewhat obsessive) merry-go-round of revisions.
+Once I finish the first draft, I go through a (somewhat obsessive) merry-go-round of revisions.

 First, I edit several times.
 I’ll go back to the copy the next day and optimize some more.
 Then I’ll sit on it for a few days…and with a fresh set of eyes, revisit the copy yet AGAIN.